DCAN-Labs/hbcd-docs/docs/changelog/pending.md

 Release 1.1 will introduce the following enhancements to existing data:

 #### Enhanced Medication Classification for Pregnancy & Exposure Data
 The interim release will refine medication classifications in the [Pregnancy & Exposure, Including Substance Use](../instruments/index.md#pregexp) domain by categorizing them into more detailed components based on RxNorm IDs.
+These enhancements will improve clarity and enable more granular analyses.
 Additional columns in the tabulated data will specify:

 - Brand Name
 - Ingredient
 - Precise Ingredient
 - Multiple Active Ingredients

-These enhancements will improve clarity and enable more granular analyses.
+#### Inclusion of Birth Parent Sexual Orientation

+The interim release will include birth parent sexual orientation information (**Which of the following best represents how you think of yourself?**), collected with the following response options:

+- Gay / Lesbian
+- Straight; that is, not gay or lesbian, etc.
+- Bisexual
+- None of these describe me, and I'd like to see additional options <span class="blue-text"><b>**</b></span>
+- Don't know
+- Decline to answer

+<span class="blue-text"><b>**</b></span> <span><i>Note: Further information on this response option (via branching logic) will not be included in release.</i></span>